notGiGi/ApproximateLVL/README.md

 ## 📚 About

-ApproximateLVL is an advanced simulator for distributed computing agreement protocols.
-It provides an interactive visualization of how nodes in a distributed system converge to agreement despite unreliable message delivery.
+ApproximateLVL is a simulator for distributed computing agreement algorithms.
+It provides an interactive visualization of how nodes in a distributed system converge to agreement despite probabilistic channels.

-The simulator explores the theoretical properties of two optimal algorithms - **Agreed Meeting Point (AMP)** and **Flip Value (FV)** - and demonstrates how their performance varies under different network reliability conditions.
+The simulator explores the theoretical properties of two algorithms - **Agreed Meeting Point (AMP)** and **Flip Value (FV)** - and demonstrates how their performance varies under different probabilities.

 ## ✨ Key Features